tahoe-lafs/tahoe-lafs/docs/backends/cloud.rst

 All cloud storage services store the data in a particular container (also called a "bucket" in some storage services).
-You can create this container using the "tahoe admin create-container" command, once you have a correctly configured Tahoe-LAFS node.
+You can create this container using the "tahoe admin create-container" command, once you have a correctly configured Tahoe-LAFS node as described below.
 That is, configure the node with the container name you decided to use (e.g. "tahoedata"), then run the command.

+(Currently, "tahoe admin create-container" works only for the S3 and Azure services.
+For Rackspace Cloud Files, HP Cloud Object Storage and Google Cloud Storage, it is necessary to use the respective web interfaces to create a container for the time being.)

 Amazon Simple Storage Service (S3)